London Marathon Medical Advice

 Fit to compete

-Running is good for the heart and over the past 35 years, more than 900,000 runners have successfully completed the London Marathon, but there have been several fatalities from serious heart disease in runners apparently unaware that they had a problem.
+Running is good for the heart and over the past 35 years, more than one million runners have successfully completed the London Marathon, but there have been several fatalities from serious heart disease in runners apparently unaware that they had a problem.
 Their condition could have been detected if they had sought medical advice and the relevant heart tests.
 A ‘fitness test’ is not sufficient to detect these kinds of problems.
 If you have a family history of heart disease or sudden death, or have a high risk from high cholesterol or high blood pressure, but particularly if you have symptoms of heart disease; ie chest pain or discomfort on exertion, sudden shortness of breath or rapid palpitations – please see your GP who can arrange for you to have a proper cardiac assessment.
 Such an assessment may not be instantly available, but continuing to run with these symptoms may shorten your running career catastrophically!